-1 (2) produce designated books, documents, or tangible objects, the production must 2 comply with [cite rule or statute governing the production of designated books, documents, and 3 tangible objects]; or 4 (3) permit inspection of premises, the inspection must comply with [cite rule or statute 5 governing the inspection of premises].
-6 7 Comment 8 9 10 11 12 13 14 The Act requires that a deposition, production of records, and inspection of premises must comply with the laws of the discovery state.
-Since the discovery state's primary interest in these cases is to protect its residents who become non-party witnesses in an action pending in another jurisdiction from any unreasonable or unduly burdensome discovery request, this is easily accomplished by requiring that the discovery procedure be the same as it would be if the case had originally been filed in the discovery state.
-15 SECTION 6.
+1 SECTION 5.
+DEPOSITIONS, PRODUCTION, AND INSPECTIONS.
+When a 2 subpoena issued under Section 3 commands a person to: 3 (1) attend and give testimony at a deposition, 4 (2) produce designated books, documents, records, or tangible objects, or 5 (3) permit inspection of premises, 6 the time and place and the manner of the taking of the deposition, the production, or the 7 inspection must comply with [cite rule or statute of this state governing the time and place and the 8 manner of taking the deposition, the production of designated books, records, documents, or 9 tangible objects, or the inspection of premises].
+10 Comment 11 12 13 14 15 16 17 The Act requires that a deposition, production of records, and inspection of premises must comply with the laws of the discovery state.
+Since the discovery state's primary interest in these cases is to protect its residents who become non-party witnesses in an action pending in a foreign jurisdiction from any unreasonable or unduly burdensome discovery request, this is easily accomplished by requiring that the discovery procedure be the same as it would be if the case had originally been filed in the discovery state.
+18 SECTION 6.
 MOTIONS.
-Any motion to enforce, quash, or modify a subpoena issued 16 by a clerk of court under Section 3 must comply with the laws of this state and be presented in 17 the court in the [county or district] in which discovery is to be conducted.
-18 19 Comment 20 21 22 23 24 25 26 The act requires that any motion to enforce, quash, or modify a subpoena, or any motion to compel testimony, must comply with the procedural and evidentiary law of the discovery state.
-Again, the discovery state's primary goal is to protect its residents who become non-party witnesses in an action pending in another jurisdiction from any unreasonable or unduly burdensome discovery requests, and this is easily accomplished by requiring that any discovery motions must be decided under the laws of the discovery state.
-20 27 28 29 30 31 The committee chose not to address particular evidentiary issues that may arise, such as objections based on grounds such as relevance or privilege.
+Any motion to enforce, quash, or modify a subpoena issued 19 by a clerk of court under Section 3 must comply with the laws of this state and be presented in the 20 court in the [county or district] in which discovery is to be conducted.
+21 22 Comment 23 24 25 26 27 28 29 The act requires that any motion to enforce, quash, or modify a subpoena must comply with the law of the discovery state.
+Those laws include the discovery state's procedural, evidentiary, and conflict of laws rules.
+Again, the discovery state's primary goal is to protect its residents who become non-party witnesses in an action pending in a foreign jurisdiction from any unreasonable or unduly burdensome discovery requests, and this is easily accomplished by requiring that any discovery motions must be decided under the laws of the discovery state.
+30 The committee chose not to address particular evidentiary issues that may arise, such as

+1 objections based on grounds such as relevance or privilege.
 As the preface notes, such issues are particularly thorny, and are best decided under the laws of the discovery state.
-The term "modify" a subpoena means to alter the terms of a subpoena, such as the date, 31 32 33 time, or location of a deposition.
+3 The tarm " 1.6.22 1 5 The term "modify" a subpoena means to alter the terms of a subpoena, such as the date, time, or location of a deposition.
+5 SECTION 7.

-SECTION 7.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.
-SECTION 8.
+In 7 applying and construing this uniform act, consideration must be given to the need to promote 3 uniformity of the law with respect to its subject matter among states that enact it. ) SECTION 8.
 EFFECTIVE DATE.
-This [act] takes effect .
+This [act] takes effect